oliver006/elasticsearch-gmail/README.md

 The full Python code is here: [src/index_emails.py](src/index_emails.py)

-##### Turn mbox into JSON
+##### Turn mailbox into JSON

-First, we got to turn the mbox format messages into JSON so we can insert it into Elasticsearch.
+First, we got to turn the messages into JSON so we can insert it into Elasticsearch.
 [Here](http://nbviewer.ipython.org/github/furukama/Mining-the-Social-Web-2nd-Edition/blob/master/ipynb/Chapter%206%20-%20Mining%20Mailboxes.ipynb) is some sample code that was very useful when it came to normalizing and cleaning up the data.

 A good first step: